 Whether you come for lunch or a lifetime, we invite you to visit and discover Placer County for yourself.

 Hours: Monday thru Saturday 9:30 am to 4:30 pm and Sunday from 11 am to 4:30 pm

-The California Welcome Center Barstow is located inside the Tanger Outlet Center off of I-15 halfway between Las Vegas & Los Angeles.
+The California Welcome Center Barstow is located inside the Outlets at Barstow off of I-15 halfway between Las Vegas & Los Angeles.

 To grasp California’s true gold, you can escape to the foothills for outdoor recreation!
 Experience the magic at Lake Tahoe, surrounded by world famous ski-resorts with legendary snow in winter, with arts, music, and festivals in summer.
 Hike to a swimming hole, four wheel on the Rubicon, or shop in El Dorado Hills' Town Center - this region has everything to make your California visit unforgettable.